Info Source: Sources of Federal Government and Employee Information

 Applications in Connection with Programs or Activities, and Related Operations

 On the one hand, this class of personal information is contained in applications and supporting documentation submitted by companies seeking financial support (e.g. in development, production or marketing) from Telefilm or seeking official coproduction status for their productions, or seeking financial assistance from the various forms of national and international promotional support for Canadian content which the Corporation potentially offers, or seeking to partake in an activity organized by Telefilm.
 These documents may contain personal information pertaining to the directors, officers, shareholders and authorized representatives or mandataries of applicant companies, including names, addresses and other coordinates.
-As well, the curriculum vitae, citizenship and other personal information of members of the creative personnel involved in productions may be held on file.
+The curriculum vitae, citizenship, as well as other personal information of members of the creative personnel involved in productions, or of individuals partaking in the activities included in applications submitted to Telefilm, may also be held on file.
 Files pertaining to applications that have expired, been refused or abandoned have a retention period of seven years.
 Files pertaining to applications that have been accepted, signed and completed have a retention period of seven years, except (where applicable) for documents relative to Telefilm agreements.
 On the other hand, this class of personal information is contained in communications or exchanges of information between Telefilm Canada and the aforementioned applicant companies (or their authorized representatives or mandataries) in connection with their application or its related operations.
 Such communications or exchanges of information may include, without limitation, all deliverable documents, final cost reports, exploitation reports, default situations, and others.

 Guidelines relative to the funds and programs of Telefilm Canada:

-For further general information about the programs and activities of Telefilm Canada, please contact:
+For further general information about the programs and activities of Telefilm Canada, please contact one of the following offices or use the toll-free number: 1-800-567-0890.

 1600 Hollis Street, Suite 401